 They’re not difficult to make and only require a few ingredients.

-While a pastry bag definitely makes the job easier, they can be filled by hand using a spoon.
+The first step is filling the blossoms with the ricotta cheese mixture.
+While a pastry bag definitely makes the job easier, the blossoms can be filled by hand using a spoon.

 After a quick dip in the egg batter, gently place the blossoms into a heated frying pan with hot oil.